Nautilus Group Inc. Bowflex Body Nutrition Products Part Of Large Lineup

 Evolution Of Bowflex Body

-Rob Murdock, vice president and general manager of Nautilus, told Benzinga the nutrition line came into being as the result of conversations with consumers over the years.
+Rob Murdock, Vice President and general manager of Direct at Nautilus told Benzinga the nutrition line came into being as the result of conversations with consumers over the years.

 “We’ve offered eating plans, advised and provided access to dieticians,” Murdock said.
 “As the nutrition space has grown we took the opportunity to develop the line.”